8 Tips to Get More Engagement on Social Media Content

 Remember to Use Hashtags

 Marketers should not ignore hashtags if they want to reach more people.
 For instance, Instagram posts often include five or more hashtags because marketers want to get featured on a hashtag’s page.
+A similar thing applies to Twitter.
+If somebody is looking for specific content, they will use hashtags to find it.

-While hashtags have their users, it is important to remember that spamming them in the content might have the opposite effect of what you expected.
+While hashtags have users, it is important to remember that spamming them in the content might have the opposite effect of what you expected.
+A content piece with multiple hashtags looks spammy and unappealing, and the social media site might flag it.

 Share User-Generated Content